 This same issue can be caused by other factors, so it doesn't necessarily mean there is a leak under your house.
 Leave a faucet running for a few minutes and see if the air clears out of the line or if it seems never ending.
 It if doesn't stop, it could be a ruptured pipe.

 If you still have some water pressure after having a partially busted pipe, then it could take some of the surrounding soil into the line with the water.
 When dirt seeps into the line through a crack and continues to run, it could turn the water muddy and brown.
-This dirty water is a sign that there is a break in the water line somewhere or else there are materials in the plumbing that are causing the discoloration.
+This dirty water is a sign that there is a break in the water line somewhere, or else there are materials in the plumbing that are causing the discoloration.
+If the water looks slightly discolored but you're not sure, collect some water in a clear glass to see if it looks dirty.
 When there is a busted pipe, it will typically accompany other symptoms such as sputtering or weak pressure.

 Flooding is sure way to know that there is a pipe busted.
 Until the water main is shut off, the water from the pipes will continue to flow and may pool in the lower areas of your home.
 If you have a basement, this is likely where flooding would be obvious first if the damaged pipes are below the foundation.

 The smell of the sewer is unpleasant and unmistakable.
 If you smell this foul odor in or around your home, it could mean that the pipes carrying away waste water from your home to the sewer system or the septic tank may have ruptured.
 This would allow leakage of sewage underneath your house.
 The odor would likely be apparent quickly.